jchavarri/bs-refmt/README.md

 It could help to experiment or build applications that require to enter some text, and parse it into a "fully fleshed" OCaml AST (abstract syntax tree) to be processed, printed, displayed, manipulated visually or otherwise.

 Printing code text from an AST also works.
+As well as "in-browser" ppxs.

 - How is the file `Reason_toolchain_packed.ml` generated?